Conceptual requirements for the articles:

 - Articles are checked for plagiarism, falsity.
 It is advisable to avoid excessive self-citations, except when the author reveals the evolution of his own views, and so on.

 - Plausibility, originality and non-plagiarism.
 Article can be approved for publication on the basis of its independent review.
 Author without any degree has to submit external review of his article as well.
-Author is responsible for the plausibility of the content, also article’s non-plagiarism, accuracy of facts, quotes, numbers and names.
-Editors can edit, cut, and make all necessary changes into submitted articles (keeping main ideas, conclusions and author's style).
+Author (s) are responsible for the plausibility of the content, also article’s non-plagiarism, accuracy of facts, quotes, numbers and names.
+The editors do not have the competence to verify and certify the copyright on the content (text, formulas, graphics, tables, etc.) of the received manuscript.
+The author(s) of the manuscript, by default, are considered to be the persons indicated in it in the usual way as the author(s) in the corresponding column of the manuscript.
+These persons bear full responsibility for the authenticity of the submitted materials and claimed authorship (presumption of authorship).
+Editors cannot edit, cut, and make any necessary changes into submitted articles (main ideas, conclusions and author's style).

 Article Formatting Rules